sylverhunt/Typescript101azle/README.md

 # Typescript101azle

-Welcome to your first Azle project!
-This example project will help you to deploy your first canister (application) to the Internet Computer (IC) decentralized cloud.
+Welcome to our first Azle project! to the Internet Computer (IC) decentralized cloud.
 It is a simple getter/setter canister.
-You can always refer to [The Azle Book](https://demergent-labs.github.io/azle/) for more in-depth documentation.
+You can always refer to (https://github.com/sylverhunt/Typescript101azle) for more in-depth documentation.

 `dfx` is the tool you will use to interact with the IC locally and on mainnet.
 If you don't already have it installed: